 When deciding how to straighten your teeth – whether it's a significant correction or just mild adjustment you need – there are several different options to consider.

 Braces are the most common treatment for teeth straightening, whether metal or ceramic brackets fixed to the teeth, or clear aligners that straighten teeth without it being so obvious.
-If you're considering invisible aligner braces, don't forget to check whether you're a suitable candidate with an Invisalign Smile Assessment.
+You can visit a dentist for clear aligners, but there is also the option of remote treatment at home.

 Veneers may be appealing because they are so quick and convenient.
 Remember they are not truly straightening the teeth – just masking the problem.
 You need to consider the longer-term cost and inconvenience of replacing them when they fail.

 Whatever you decide, we hope this article has helped you understand more about your teeth straightening options in the UK.